Claudia200113/Mentorship/README.md

 # Running we go!
-**Run, survive and try to escape the horrors that await in this cave!**
+**Run, survive and escape the horrors hidden inside the cave!**

-## Overview
+# Overview
-Running we go is an endeless runner where the player needs to survive as long as possible.
-The player will encounter enemies and obstacles that will try to stop them from escaping, but they have a secret ability...
+Running We Go is an endeless runner developed in Unity where the player must survive for as long as possible while avoiding enemies and environmental hazards.

-#### **The player can change between running on the ground or on the cave's ceiling**.
-That is right!
-The player can decide whether to run on the floor or the ceiling so they can try dodging enemies, obstacles, collecting gems and running as far as possible.
+The core mechanic allows the player to switch between running on the ground and the ceiling, creating a fast-paced gameplay focused on timing and quick reactions.
+Players must use this ability to dodge obstacles, avoid enemies, and collect gems while the game's speed countinously increases over time.

+# Development
+This project was developed as part of Ubisoft’s 2026 Programming Mentorship Program.
+The goal of the program was to pair mentees with experienced Ubisoft programmers to receive guidance and hands-on experience while developing a game from start to finish.
+The game itself was fully designed and developed by me, Claudia Rodriguez, using Unity, C#, and JetBrains Rider.

+Art assets, fonts, and the audio were created by third parties and are free to use resources.

-## Development
+## Controls
-The game was developed inside Unity by me, Claudia Rodriguez.
-It was programmed using C# and JetBrains Raiders.
-All art assets (sprites, fonts, sound) are from third parties and free to use.

-Controls:
   - Movement : *AD or Left / Right arrows*
   - Jump between ground and ceiling : *R*
   - Jumping: *W or Up arrow*
-  - Pause: *Esc*

-## Game Features - Programming wise
-- *Generic pool system:* Used for enemies, map, VFX, pick-ups pool creation.
+# Technical Features

+## Generic Object Pooling System
+Implemented a reusable pooling system used for enemies, VFX, pickups, and map tiles.
+This reduces runtime instantiation/destruction costs and improves overall performance.

+## Scriptable Object Architecture
-- *Scriptable Objects:* SO used to set pools and spawners, creating more modular and clean code, easing changes.
+Used Scriptable Objects to configure pools and spawners, in order to keep systems modular and designer-friendly while reducing hardcoded values.

+## Curve-Based Difficulty Scaling
+Game speed and difficulty progression are controlled using a customizable curve.
-- *Difficulty controlled by a costumizable curve:* The speed for enemies and map movement is set through a curve allowing smooth and controlled movement.
-In addition, using a curve allows to easily change the game difficulty by setting max. speed and time to reach it.
+This creates a designer friendly interface, and allows smooth difficulty progression by easily changing max. speed values and time to reach said speed.

-- *Subscription to Events:* Events are use to help decoupling scripts, set for events such as the player dying.
-- *Game/Audio/UI Managers:* Created using a singleton pattern and used to set general references.
-Acts like a Central HUB where other scripts can get references from, no logic is set here (except global speed).
+## Event-Driven Systems
+Implemented event subscriptions to decouple gameplay systems and reduce direct dependencies between scripts.

+## Singleton Managers
+Used singleton pattern to manage game state, score, audio and global references.
+This allow to set centralized access points while keeping gameplay logic in separated systems.

+# Project Goals
+The objective of this project was to practice and improve system architecture, clean usage of design patterns, modular development, scalable code structure, performance optimziation, and maintainable C# practices.

-## How to run the game
+# How to run the game
+Project can be run either locally or online.
+For local build:
 Game ZIP file can be downloaded and the game can be run from the "Menu" scene.
-No further set up is needed.
+No additional set up is requiered.
+Onine version:
-Additionally, game can be played online on itch.io:
+Game can be played on itch.io: